Welcome to Pyrénées-Atlantiques

 Today, this building, listed as a Historic Monument, has become a national museum.
 The Château de Pau is also characterised by its natural park and its beautiful gardens.

-Book your ideal rural house in Pyrénées-Atlantiques
+Book online your ideal rural house in Pyrénées-Atlantiques

-Where to sleep in Pyrénées-Atlantiques
+Where to stay in Pyrénées-Atlantiques?

 Prestigious and elegant seaside residence.
 Distinguished Biarritz has managed to preserve its charm over time.
 A wild coastline, splendid buildings and villas with eclectic architecture, long sandy beaches.
 Just off the Place Bellevue, near the beach, the natural gems contribute to the reputation of Biarritz as the emblematic sites of the Basta rock and the Virgin's rock.